 Worshipping leads you to become attached to God.
 Worship leaders lead people in song, so they can get people attached to God.

 We glorify God while we sing during worship time at church.
 We block out time to sing the lyrics that lead people to glorify God.
-But we also glorify God when we please him with our obedience.
+But we also glorify God when we please him with our obedience inside and outside of church.

 Worship leaders must be aware that people need to bless God, whether they realize it or not.
 God has showered us with heavenly blessings, and we are then enabled and gifted to bless God in return.
 All blessings flow from God, and we return our gratitude by calling God who he is—blessed.